Yes, My Kids Have Weird Names — So What?

-In the year I was born, my name was the 9th most popular of all the baby names in America.
-According to the Social Security Popular Baby Names Index,it floated around there, never moving more than one place up or down, for a decade.
+In the year I was born, my name was the ninth most popular of all the baby names in America.
+According to the Social Security Popular Baby Names Index, it floated around there, never moving more than one place up or down, for a decade.

-My husband popped out at a cringe-inducing number 2: as a Christopher, he was the 1980s’ version of today’s Aiden.
+My husband popped out at a cringe-inducing No. 2: As a Christopher, he was the 1980s’ version of today’s Aiden.
 A decade later, his name still topped out as the second-most popular baby name in America.
-From kindergarten on, both of us had to put a last initial after our names, something that seemed grossly unfair to a five-year-old, to differentiate us from the two other kids with the same name as us.
+From kindergarten on, both of us had to put a last initial after our names, something that seemed grossly unfair to a 5-year-old, to differentiate us from the two other kids with the same name as us.

 I swore I would never give my kid a name that had to come with an initial or some other distinguishing characteristic.
 I dated two guys named Chris, who I called exclusively by their last names because there were so many of them.
 I would never do this to my kids, I vowed.
 Never.

 My husband and I are also Catholic.
 We wanted our kids to have Catholic names.
 Catholic names come in three flavors: Peter-Paul-and-Mary-normal; out-there-but-still-sort-of-hipster; and weird AF.
 We were not about to delve into the third category, which includes stuff like Pius and Severus — the stuff J.K.
 Rowling lifted to name Death Eaters — and all things medieval, like Aethelfred.
 So we were stuck with the middle ground of Catholic naming, with still has plenty of weird and wonderful stuff crammed into it that gives your kid a good unique name without someone mocking them about their Hogwarts letter.